The Praxis Practice Blog

 Receipts or Results – Part 1: The One-to-One Trap

-Most human risk programmes measure what they put in place, not what it did.
+Most human risk programs measure what they put in place, not what it did.
 This first instalment of the Receipts or Results series examines the one-to-one trap – the assumption that one activity metric maps directly to one outcome – and how to escape it.

 Human Risk Management Has a Diagnosis Problem